 Whether the focus is on bureaucratic or political corruption, research seems to have consensus on one specific aspect of corruption: its relation to public office or power .
 Public office and public power are part of the state and society.
 That is why there is a strong argument to assume that corruption is related to state and society.
 This relationship between state/society and corruption exists of individuals misusing public power for their own private benefit.
 Such individuals include civil servants, functionaries, bureaucrats, politicians, and other authoritative representatives (for state and government) which distribute rights over (the scarcity of) public resources (Amundsen, 1999, p.
 2).

 Public power is the responsibility of the state.
 It is also a means to an end, namely to benefit the general needs of society.
 An example by which public power is misused by an individual for private benefits it the following: the corrupt individual receives money (or another type of reward) and in return for this bribe the corrupt individual provides a certain public service.
 Prior to any corruptive acts, this public service would be free of charge or would be more costly than the concerned bribe (Ibid., p.
 2).
 This emphasizes the society element, the public office or power, which is misused.
 It also relates to the connection between corruption and state (and thus also society).

 Almost all definitions of corruption incorporate this state-society related aspect.
 Examples are: ‘…formal duties of a public role…’ or ‘…a position of public authority…’ (Amundsen, 1999, p.
 2-3).
 An important finding is that such a state-society concept of corruption consists of a constant dependence to the government (state).
-The state ‘fails’ to serve society, because the state is in fact a ‘failed’ state.
-The next section will further clarify the ‘failed’ state.
+A perfect, successful state has full sovereign power and is devoted to the common good (Brooks, 2005, p.
+1160).
+Unfortunately, there are also deviant actors who do not want to serve the common good within the state which can result in corruptive behavior.
+The presence of corruption means that the state ‘fails’ to execute its responsibility to serve society in a beneficial manner, as such the state is a ‘failed’ state.
+Failed states are states which have weak public institutions and lack the essential power to control society through checks and balances (Obuah, 2010, p.
+38).

+In this thesis I have not placed any focus on the possible feedback effect of corruption.
+This thesis focuses on measuring corruption from a bottom-up approach, meaning it wants to consider first the corruptive behavior by individual actor to make any generalized conclusions about the effect of corruption on a state-level.
+Such conclusions could make it possible to observe corruption on a state-level, by taking into account the specific context of countries (including variables like democracy versus dictatorship or developed versus underdeveloped countries).
+Subsequently, it would be possible to analyze whether the level of corruption on a state-level also influences the corruptive behavior by individuals.

 Conclusion